dh-r/LLM-Sequential-Recommendation/online_material.md

 | **GRU4Rec**     | 0.085       | 0.153          | 0.101       | 0.218          |
 | **LLM2GRU4Rec** | 0.084       | 0.152          | 0.101       | 0.218          |

 Evidently, we found that SASRec generally also benefits from being initialized with the LLM embeddings.
-In fact, we observe the same patterns for LLM2SASRec as we did for LLM2BERT4Rec; The LLM2SASRec model needs less regularization (drop_rate = 0.15, weight_decay = 0.007 on the Anonymous dataset), and is most optimal in deeper architectures (L = h = 4 in the Anonymous dataset).
-In contrast, for the LLM2GRU4Rec model the gains depend on the dataset; it shows to benefit from the LLM embeddings on Beauty, but not on the Anonymous dataset.
-This may be explained by the fact that Beauty has much fewer interactions per item on average when compared to the Anonymous dataset, so that the Anonymous dataset contains enough information per item to avoid overfitting by GRU4Rec, which the LLM embeddings seem to prevent for our transformer models.
+In fact, we observe the same patterns for LLM2SASRec as we did for LLM2BERT4Rec; The LLM2SASRec model needs less regularization (drop_rate = 0.15, weight_decay = 0.007 on the Delivery Hero dataset), and is most optimal in deeper architectures (L = h = 4 in the Delivery Hero dataset).
+In contrast, for the LLM2GRU4Rec model the gains depend on the dataset; it shows to benefit from the LLM embeddings on Beauty, but not on the Delivery Hero dataset.
+This may be explained by the fact that Beauty has much fewer interactions per item on average when compared to the Delivery Hero dataset, so that the Delivery Hero dataset contains enough information per item to avoid overfitting by GRU4Rec, which the LLM embeddings seem to prevent for our transformer models.

 # References